MicrosoftDocs/microsoft-cloud/docs/dev/copilots/overview.md

 ---
-title: Microsoft Copilots Across the Microsoft Cloud
+title: Copilots Across the Microsoft Cloud
 description: Learn how you can adopt, extend, and build Microsoft Copilots.
 author: DanWahlin
 ms.author: donasa